adityapaul18/SVNIT-Team4/README.md

 * Backend - Express.js, Node.js  , Firebase
 ## How to use?
 User can search the different stocks based on the symbols and view the chart.
 He/she can filter the stock’s performance on specific date range.
 He/she can visualise the stats from the OHLC and candlesticks bar graphs.
+1. Go into server directory and run "npm run dev"
+2. Go into root directory and run "npm start"
 ## Credits
 * (UI19CO04) Aditya Paul
 * (UI19CO08) Anash Shelat